RobinLinus/socialmedia-leak/README.md

-This is an open source contribution of [RobinLinus Security, Privacy & Blockchain Consulting](https://robinlinus.github.io)
+This is an open source contribution by [Nimiq: the first browser-based Blockchain & Ecosytem](https://nimiq.com)